 South Asian Genesis; East Asian Flowering

-Hot yoga was “invented” by Bikram in Japan, according to his own account.
+According to Bikram’s own account, hot yoga was “invented” in Japan, where Choudhury went to teach before coming to America.
 He later claimed he had left India planning to introduce yoga based on the 84 yoga postures, or asanas, of Bishnu Ghosh to the Western World.
 Finding that Westerners could not do all the poses because of the physical limitations brought on by the “Western lifestyle,” Bikram adjusted the series to 26 postures and two breathing exercises.

-Introducing heaters into the yoga rooms in Japan was a game changer, according to Bikram’s own account.
+Introducing heaters into the yoga rooms in Japan was a game changer.
 He claimed it increased people’s flexibility and mimicked the climate of India.
 What is irrefutable is that it changed the experience of yoga.
 Hot yoga quickly became incredibly popular when it was introduced to LA in 1973.
 And Bikram Choudhury became popular along with it.

 Becoming a Celebrity